elixirhub/events-portal-microdata/README.md

 * `htmlOrUrl` String – An HTML source or an URL.
 * `callback` Function – Requied when the first parameter is an URL.

+## License

+Microdata is licensed under the MIT license.